 Horton Creek - BLM Campground, near Bishop: Site #39 (49 RV sites total) - This site has: water nearby.
 Campground Notes: vault toilets • dump station available • creek access • interactive trails from campground • trails nearby • 5000’ elevation.
 April 30th - May 6th.
 Miles traveled: 73 miles (tap on mileage to see route & elevation change).

 • Road in campground in need of repair.

 The sign greeting visitors as they drive up the hill into Volcanic Tableland.

-Tuesday we drove out to Volcanic Tableland to see what was going on & found that they are still open to camping.
-Turns out the review that a user placed on Campendium stating that it was closed had been removed.
-We drove around the Tableland & agreeded that it would be a cool place to camp.
+Tuesday, we drove out to Volcanic Tableland to see what was going on & found that they are still open to camping.
+It turns out the review that a user placed on Campendium stating that it was closed had been removed.
+We drove around the Tableland & agreed that it would be a cool place to camp.
 Their views are very similar to what we have at Horton Creek, but we have water available, vault toilets, & a dump station for four dollars a night.
 I think we will stay put.
-As for Volcantic Tableland, in our minds we've been there, done that & all’s good.
+As for Volcanic Tableland, in our minds, we've been there, done that & all’s good.

 Red Canyon Petroglyphs

 A little auto touring was on the books again today.
-This time we took the gravel road through the eastern side of Volcantic Tableland which is also known as Fish Slough.
+This time we took the gravel road through the eastern side of Volcanic Tableland, which is also known as Fish Slough.
 We stopped at both Chidago Canyon & Red Canyon Petroglyphs in the Chidago Canyon Wilderness Study Area to wander around the rock formations looking at & taking pics of the petroglyphs.
-Lots of good examples of well-preserved petroglyphs as well as a hand-full destroyed by modern day idiots.
-This was followed by a drive through the one lane (two way) Red Canyon.
+Lots of good examples of well-preserved petroglyphs, as well as a handful destroyed by modern-day idiots.
+This was followed by a drive through the one-lane (two way) Red Canyon.
 Fortunately, we didn’t meet any cars in the narrowest parts.

 Our first brewpub of this trip.